Web4u Corporation

 As a choreographer, Sara has choreographed contemporary works for the Brenau’s Department of Dance student concerts and choreographed various genres of dance for multiple Atlanta Studios.

-Ms. Sharples is trained in various styles of Ballroom dance and toured throughout the US as a performer with the Utah Ballroom Dance Company.
+Ms. Sharples is trained in various styles of Ballroom dance and toured throughout the US as a professional performer with the Utah Ballroom Dance Company.
 In addition to performing dance works, Sara has had opportunities to work in various films such as “Billy Lynn’s Long Halftime Show” and Weird Al Yankovic’s Atlanta’s performances.
+In June 2023, Ms. Sharples will be performing the lead role of Stepmother in Georgia Academy of Dance & the Performing Arts' production of Cinderella.

 Resident Physical Therapist